vdemizki/Broken-Grid-CSS/README.md

 This framework concentrates solely on the layout and offers many functions for the individual design of a grid and the placement of elements (grid items).
 Broken-Grid CSS can define a grid with a maximum of 24 columns and rows, which guarantees a larger design possibility.
 In addition, columns and rows sizes can be mixed with each other, so for example a grid can consist of five columns and 14 rows.

 #### Container
-With the class `container` you define a grid-container.
+With the class `grid-container` you define a grid-container.
 This contains all other elements that use this grid.

 ```
-    <div class="container"></div>
+    <div class="grid-container"></div>
 ```

 #### Columns & Rows